ozmoroz/ozmoroz-blog-hugo/content/post/2020-04-04-backstop-site-test/index.md

 Here's how it fits into a site upgrade workflow:

-- You run the tool before you make a change.
+- Run the tool before you make a change.
 It parses a site map into a list off all the site's pages and takes reference screenshots of all the pages.
 - Then you do the change.
-- After the change, you run the tool again.
+- After the change, run the tool again.
 It takes new screenshots, compares them to the reference ones and shows you the difference.

 I used it on this site when I did the last upgrade a few days ago.
 Thanks to it, I found a few broken elements across multiple pages I would have missed.